5 Alternatives to AA 12-Step Groups

 Spirituality a barrier for many

 Ultimately, AA approaches to recovery from alcohol addiction are rooted in spirituality and faith.
 These can act as massive obstacles to those who want to get sober, but do not hold religious views.
-Another pitfall is that while AA does not endorse any one religious ideology, the overwhelming context for its 12-step programs is Christianity, which might make people outside that faith hesitant to attend and in search of a secular alternative to AA.
+Another pitfall is that while the group does not endorse any one religious ideology, the overwhelming context for its 12-steps is Christianity, which might make people outside that faith hesitant to attend and in search of a secular alternative to AA.

 Perception of 12-steps attendance through coercion

 As the dominant recovery program, AA has become a fixture in American treatment centers and other settings where the facility may require patients to engage with the program.
 Other mandates to attend result from legal judgements.
 In any case, forced participation can be a significant turn off for those who are in the program and can lead to further negative side effects, like guilt or behavior that leads to a relapse or exacerbates addictive behaviors.

 What are the alternatives to AA?

 With 12-step groups getting most of the attention, those seeking alternative to AA or non-religious addiction meetings might have difficulty finding one, especially a non 12-step recovery program that is effective.
 To that latter point, a 2018 study published in the Journal of Substance Abuse Treatment compared the effectiveness of non-12-step programs to the AA framework.6